splunk/public-o11y-docs/_includes/admin/roles_alerts_detectors.rst

     - Yes
     - Yes

-  * - :strong:`Create muting rules for a detector`
+  * - :strong:`Create or delete muting rules for a detector`
-    - Yes
-    - Yes
-    - No
-    - No

-  * - :strong:`Delete a muting rule for a detector`
     - Yes
     - Yes
     - No